Information and configuration instructions for using the Precision Time Protocol (IEEE 1588-v2) with Domain Time II.

 all of the logical domains in use.

-Because the "all domains" domain wildcard is not in PTPv2, and PTPv3 is still under development, Domain Time does not place messages
+Because the "all domains" domain wildcard is not in PTPv2.0 or v2.1, Domain Time does not place messages

 addressed to the wildcard domain on the wire, but will respond correctly to management messages addressed this way.